scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/obsolete/githubcelloConfigurationLoader/index.md

 #Project Idea

 For years [Pharo](http://pharo.org) developers were using Monticello versioning system and Metacello configuration manager.
 But nowadays more and more developers switch to git which makes versioning mush easier.
 However it's still complicated to load a project because of Metacello configurations burden.
-The goal of this project is to provide developers with tool to easily load a project if they know a GitHub url, username, etcâ¦
+The goal of this project is to provide developers with tool to easily load a project if they know a GitHub url, username, etc...

 #Challenges